Decay of the pseudoscalar glueball into vector, axial-vector, scalar and pseudoscalar mesons: Decay of the pseudoscalar glueball into conventional mesons

-which gives the same ratio value of the decays into $e^+e^-$ \cite{Bai}.
-This rule successes for various decay channels but fails for $\rho \pi$ and $KK^*(892)$ channels as seen clearly for $J/\psi$ and not seen for $\psi(2S)$.
-The solution to this puzzle is explained in Ref. \cite{F.julia} for a bare glueball $ggg$.
-From the investigation of the decay of the pseudoscalar glueball in the present work and our previous papers \cite{EshraimG}, we obtain the following decay channels of the pseudoscalar glueball

-This indicates that experimentalists should search for glueballs through these channels.
+In Table II, we predict the same channels of the decay of the pseudoscalar glueball into $PS$, which were presented earlier in Ref. \cite{EshraimG} additional to the only new channel $\tilde{G}\rightarrow K K^*$ which describe the validity of the pseudoscalar glueball to decay into the vector meson $K^*$ and the pseudoscalar meson $K$.
+That confirm all the previous two-body $PS$ channels and the decay of the pseudoscalar glueball into scalar-isoscalar states $f_{0}(1370)$, $f_{0}(1500)$ and $f_0(1700)$ including the full mixing pattern above $1$ GeV.
+(For details of the two-body decay calculation, see Appendix B).
+The two-body decay channels $a_0\pi$ and $KK^*$ are sizable.
 Moreover, the two-body decay channel $\tilde{G}\rightarrow KK_S$ can proceed through a sequential instance, $K^*_0(1430)\rightarrow K\pi$, leading to the three-body decay $\tilde{G}\rightarrow KK\pi$.
-In order to obtain the total three-body decay width for $\tilde{G}\rightarrow KK\pi$, the two- and three-body decay amplitudes of this channel have to be added coherently before taking the modulus square.
-The salient decay channel is $\tilde{G}\rightarrow \rho\pi$ (over $50\%$ spite of the presented channels open at the O($2$ GeV) masses).
-The OZI-allowed decay of conventional mesons $\rho \rightarrow \pi\pi$.
-Consequently, one expects a significant decay rate of a hypothetical pseudoscalar glueball into the channel
+In order to obtain the total three-body decay width for $\tilde{G}\rightarrow KK\pi$, the two- and three-body decay amplitudes of this channel have to be added coherently before taking the modulus square as seen in Ref.\cite{EshraimSGN}.\\